TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 ### Computation complexity

-A hash map is very efficient in its insertion, retrieving and removing operations.
-That is because we use array indexes to do those operations.
+A hash map is very efficient in its insertion, retrieval and removal operations.
+This is because we use array indexes to do these operations.
 A hash map has an average case complexity of `O(1)` for the following methods:
 - Insertion
-- Retrieving
+- Retrieval
-- Deletion
+- Removal

 Assuming we have a good hash map written.
 The worst case of those operations would be `O(n)` and that happens when we have all our data hashes to the same exact bucket.
-The complexity itself surfaces because of the linked list, and O(n) is because we are traversing the linked list to insert yet again another Node in the same bucket.
-Which happens specifically because of collisions.
+The complexity itself surfaces because of the linked list, and `O(n)` is because we are traversing the linked list to insert yet again another Node in the same bucket, which happens specifically because of collisions.

-The Growth of our hash map has the complexity of `O(n)` at all times.
+The growth of our hash map has the complexity of `O(n)` at all times.

 ### Assignment